 Welcome to CRC

-Our Directors (most are Jewish) and Professional Advisory Board members consist of researchers and clinicians in the fields of medicine, mental health, and social science.
+Our Directors and Professional Advisory Board members consist of researchers and clinicians in the fields of medicine, mental health, and social science.
 Ronald Goldman, Ph.D., is the Executive Director.
 We are pleased to have participated in over 200 television, radio, magazine, and newspaper interviews and have contributed to many books, periodicals, and newspapers.
-We also provide consultation, counseling, and referrals and lectures, seminars, and publications.
+We also provide consultation, counseling, and referrals, lectures and seminars, and publications.
+Also see Dr. Goldman's speaking program website about other early childhood cultural practices and their effects on society.

-Attitudes toward circumcision are changing because of new awareness.
+Attitudes toward circumcision of baby boys are changing because of new awareness.
 As a result, there is growing concern about this often misunderstood genital surgery.
-If you are considering circumcision for a child, please take the time read our information.
-Your child's physical, sexual, and emotional health depend on your being informed.
+You may be wondering, "Should my baby be circumcised?"
+If you are, please take the time read our information.
+Your son's physical, sexual, and emotional health depend on your being informed.
+See our helpful menu bar at the top of this and every website page.

 - The arguments in favor of male circumcision are readily available and promoted in American media.